jacqinthebox/kubeflow-demo/README.md

 ## TLDR

+Prerequisites: az-cli, kubectl and jq, or use the Azure Cloud Shell

 To deploy a cluster with Bicep, you will need to edit just a few variables in the [deployment](platform/bicep/script/deployment.sh) script.

 1. Fork or clone this repo and make executable.

 ```sh
 git clone https://github.com/jacqinthebox/kubeflow-demo.git && cd kubeflow-demo/platform/bicep/script